MohitBisaria/Assignment-Python_developer/README.md

 Test thoroughly: Test with various scenarios to ensure the corrected code accurately handles overlapping and non-overlapping bookings.

 line-by-line explanation of changes:

+Line 20-21 (Added overlaps method): This new method efficiently checks if two intervals (self and other) overlap.
+This is crucial for accurately detecting conflicts.

+Line 8-13 (Modified insert method): The initial if/elif structure is replaced.
+The code now first calls overlaps to check for conflicts.
+Only if no conflict exists does it proceed to insert the node into the left or right subtree based on the start time.